 God of all humility, teach us to wash each other’s feet, and anoint each other with dignity.
 Amen.

-Download this beautiful prayer on the Eucharist.
-Download Holy Week prayers – you may like to use these during the adoration of the Blessed Sacrament this evening.
+Download our Holy Week prayers.
+You may like to use the Eucharist prayer during the adoration of the Blessed Sacrament this evening.